About the US 41 Project

 An important highway project for Wisconsin

 US 41 is a 200-mile stretch of highway connecting two crucial economic regions in Wisconsin: southeastern Wisconsin and the Fox Valley.
-Construction work on the US 41 Project spans over 17 miles of highway in Winnebago County and 14 miles in Brown County.
-Work began in Winnebago in 2009 and will last through 2014, and work began in Brown County in 2010 and will last until 2017.
+Construction work on the US 41 Project spanned over 17 miles of highway in Winnebago County and 14 miles in Brown County.
+Work began in Winnebago in 2009 and was completed in 2014, and work began in Brown County in 2010 and will last until 2017.

 To guide you as you travel through the US 41 highway system, check out our 2015 Travelers Guide.